The Ultimate Guide on AI Cheating and Detection | 5 Actionable Tips + Best AI Detectors Rank

 Notably, all three tools struggled to detect the essay that had been put through the “humanizer” tool, with confidence levels ranging from 3% to 18%.

 While these tools can be helpful in identifying potential AI use, it’s important to remember that they’re not 100% reliable and can produce both false positives and false negatives.
+If you are looking for data, take a look into DetectorTools.ai, too.

 As educators, we should use them as a starting point for further investigation and conversation, rather than relying on them as the sole determinant of academic integrity.